The Carleman contraction mapping method for quasilinear elliptic equations with over-determined boundary data: Introduction

 subject to the boundary conditions in \eqref{main_eqn}.
 One takes the minimizer of the functional $J$ in \eqref{3} as a solution to Problem \ref{p}.
 This approach is based on optimization.
 It has three main drawbacks: \begin{enumerate} \item $J$ might be nonconvex.
 It might have multiple local minimizers.
-Therefore, a good initial guess of the true solution $u^*$ is required. \item The computational cost is expensive. \item It is not clear that the minimizer is an approximation of $u^*.$ \end{enumerate} Recently, we have developed the convexification method to solve Problem \ref{p}.
-The key point of the convexification method is to include suitable Carleman weight functions into the formulation of the mismatch functional $J$.
-By using Carleman estimates, one can prove that the mismatch functional including the Carleman weight function is strictly convex.
+Therefore, a good initial guess of the true solution $u^*$ is required. \item The computational cost is expensive. \item It is not clear that the minimizer is an approximation of $u^*.$ \end{enumerate} Recently, we have developed the convexification method, see \cite{LeNguyen:JSC2022}, and the Carleman weighted linearization method, see \cite{LeNguyenTran:CAMWA2022}, to solve Problem \ref{p}. \begin{itemize} \item The key point of the convexification method is to include suitable Carleman weight functions into the formulation of the mismatch functional $J$.
+By using Carleman estimates, one can prove that the new mismatch functional is strictly convex.
 One also can prove that the unique minimizer is a good approximation of $u^*$.
 Hence, drawbacks \ref{d1} and \ref{d3} can be overcome.
 The convexification method was first introduced in \cite{KlibanovIoussoupova:SMA1995} and then was developed intensively.
-We refer the reader to \cite{Klibanov:ip2015,Klibanov:sjma1997,Klibanov:nw1997,KlibanovNik:ra2017,KlibanovKolesov:cma2019,KlibanovLiZhang:ip2019,KhoaKlibanovLoc:SIAMImaging2020,KlibanovLiZhang:SIAM2019, KlibanovLeNguyenIPI2021, LeNguyen:preprint2021, KlibanovLiBook} for some important works in this area and their applications to solve a variety kinds of inverse problems.
-However, the computation due to the convexification method is time consuming.
-We have introduced in \cite{LeNguyenTran:preprint2021} another method, also based on Carleman estimates, to solve Problem \ref{p}.
-The method in \cite{LeNguyenTran:preprint2021} is inspired by Carleman estimates and linearization that is similar to the Newton method.
-We have showed in \cite{LeNguyenTran:preprint2021} that the combination of Carleman estimates and linearization allows us to compute $u^*$ quickly without requesting a good initial guess.
+We refer the reader to \cite{Klibanov:ip2015,Klibanov:sjma1997,Klibanov:nw1997,KlibanovNik:ra2017,KlibanovKolesov:cma2019,KlibanovLiZhang:ip2019,KhoaKlibanovLoc:SIAMImaging2020,KlibanovLiZhang:SIAM2019, KlibanovLeNguyenIPI2021, LeNguyen:JSC2022, KlibanovLiBook} for some important works in this area and their applications to solving a variety kinds of inverse problems.
+However, the computation due to the convexification method is time-consuming. \item We have introduced in \cite{LeNguyenTran:CAMWA2022} another method, also based on Carleman estimates, to solve Problem \ref{p}.
+The method in \cite{LeNguyenTran:CAMWA2022} is inspired by Carleman estimates and linearization similar to the Newton method.
+We have shown in \cite{LeNguyenTran:CAMWA2022} that the combination of Carleman estimates and linearization allows us to compute $u^*$ quickly without requesting a good initial guess.
+The Carleman-Newton method successfully solved a nonlinear inverse problem in \cite{AbhishekLeNguyenKhan} and computed numerical solutions to Hamilton-Jacobi equations in \cite{LeNguyenTran:CAMWA2022}. \end{itemize}